Applications for the 2022 scholarship closed Sunday March 27th, 2022.

 - Willing to pass on learning to school, university or work place

-A post-conference report must be submitted within 3 months of the conference, and may be used in AAEE publications.
+A post-conference report must be submitted within 3 months of the funded course, and may be used in AAEE publications.
 The topic you are asked to address is:

 "How the experience enhanced your current work, any ideas, skills and strategies that you learnt from the conference experience, and how you have shared them with others."

 Jen Ringbauer works for the Institute of Ecological Agriculture, is studying regenerative agriculture at Southern Cross University, has been involved with permaculture practices for refugee communities, and is an active member of the Western Regions Environmental Educators’ Network.